 4. Whether the policy is participating or non-participating.

-Participating whole life insurance policies pay dividends (if applicable), which could help you to increase the return on the cash value.
+Participating life insurance policies pay dividends (if applicable), which could help you to increase the return on the cash value.
 Non-participating whole life insurance policies do not pay dividends to policyholders.
 Therefore, if you have a choice, choosing a participating policy is the best route to take.

 5. Financial Strength of the Company